Winelands & Cape Town Self-drive Tour

 On the way: You’ll be met on arrival and handed your travel documents.
 They’re packed full of useful stuff.
 Now head to Franschhoek.
 It’s not a long drive, only about an hour and a quarter from the airport.
 Easy roads and pleasant scenery.
 Go for either the N1 or N2.
 Both are national roads.
 The N1 is more of a direct route and takes you through Cape Town’s northern suburbs towards Paarl.
 The N2 will take you via Stellenbosch.

 When you're there: Franschhoek.
 ‘French Corner’ in Afrikaans.
 There, surrounded by mountains, is one of South Africa’s oldest towns.
 It’s a valley of wine farms and Cape Dutch homes and is packed with French heritage.
 400 years ago the Huguenots arrived, clutching their wine making manuals.
 Now it’s the centre of the country’s wine production.
 And most farms are still named after the towns the settlers came from - Chamonix, La Motte, Provence.
 All in all, it’s an excellent start for this tour.
 Plus, despite being tiny, it’s regularly described as one of the world’s gastronomic capitals.
-Hungry?
-Go get yourself sorted.
+Splendid since wine and food pair so well together.
 You’ll be staying at Ashbourne House in the middle of town.

-Refreshed?
-Ok.
-So if you need to walk it off there are lots of trails around the Drakenstein and Wemmershoek mountains.
+It's beautifully scenic in these parts and you could go for a walk to drink it all in.
+There are lots of trails around the Drakenstein and Wemmershoek mountains.
 They circle the town so you can’t exactly miss them.

 And if you want to walk you can.
 If you take a walking tour through Stellenbosch you’ll get a guide giving you the low down.
 And we can include these optional extras in your itinerary.

 Complete your day of decadence with dinner.
 Get our notes out, plan your second day.
-Bed.
+Rest your head.

 Standard Accommodation